GOODDAYDAY/goody-utils/README.md

 ### Util modules of Goody
 * baihao
-  * Testing of Ioc & Aop.
-  * Other tests.
+  * utils with spring
 * qianliang
   * Be like lombok to generate code in compile stage.
+  * Other utils
 * xueya
-  * To Be Continue...
+  * a tiny framework with some basic feature